Redefining Oral Tradition: How Storytelling for Children Moved From the Fireplace to Digital Screens

 telling stories to children

-Whether it’s an ancient myth, a classic novel, or a modern film, the art of storytelling has the power to shape our beliefs, family values, and children.
+Whether it is an ancient myth, a classic novel, or a modern film, the art of storytelling has the power to shape our beliefs, family values, and children.
+When told eloquently, they captivate our imaginations, evoke emotions, and inspire action.

 However, the way we tell stories has evolved significantly over time.
 This is particularly true in the digital age.
 The proliferation of smartphones, social media, virtual reality, and other digital mediums have introduced new dimensions to this art.